frillip/ezTime/README.md

 `void setInterval(uint16_t seconds = 0);`

-By default, ezTime is set to poll `pool.ntp.org` about every 30 minutes.
-These defaults should work for most people, but you can change them by specifying a new server with `setServer` or a new interval (in seconds) with setInterval.
-If you call setInterval with an interval of 0 seconds or call it as `setInterval()`, no more NTP queries will be made.
+By default, ezTime is set to poll `pool.ntp.org` about every 15 seconds for the first 4 minutes and then gradually increase the interval up to 8 hours over three days.
+The results of each succesful poll are stored and used with linear regression to accomodate the drift of the local timesource, and to achieve accuracey better than available from just the most recent call.
+These defaults should work for most people, and avoid burdening the NTP servers that are operated by volunteers, but you can change them by specifying a new server with `setServer` or a new interval (in seconds) with setInterval.
+If you call setInterval with an interval of 0 seconds or call it as `setInterval()`, no more NTP queries will be made automatically.

 &nbsp;